Azure/mlops-v2/documentation/quickstart/quickstart_ado.md

-# Quickstart: Azure DevOps Repositories and Pipelines
+# Deployment Guide using Azure DevOps Repositories and Pipelines

 ## Technical requirements